mdn/curriculum/curriculum/2-core/3-scripting/6-12-network-requests-with-fetch.md

 - Understand that [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) is used for asynchronous network requests, which is by far the most common async JavaScript use case on the web.

-- Common patterns that require asynchronous network access — [Ajax](https://developer.mozilla.org/en-US/docs/Glossary/AJAX), [SPAs](https://developer.mozilla.org/en-US/docs/Glossary/SPA) — and the performance benefits of building apps this way; not having to reload the entire page for small data updates.

 - Common types of resources that are fetched from the network.

   - Text content, [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON), media assets, etc.

   - [RESTful APIs](https://developer.mozilla.org/docs/Glossary/REST), and the basic concepts behind them — common patterns such as [CRUD](https://developer.mozilla.org/en-US/docs/Glossary/CRUD)

-- Understand the potential issues behind SPAs:
+- Understand what SPAs are, and the issues surrounding them:

   - Accessibility issues behind asynchronous updates, for example, content updates not being announced by screen readers by default.